 Marilyn Monroe: 100 years!
 At the Cinémathèque de Paris

-Actress, icon, muse and muse again, Marilyn Monroe has too often been reduced to the image of a sex symbol, ignoring her talent for acting.
-In this fantastic exhibition, you’ll discover the full extent of her skills and the finesse of her acting through her cult roles!
+Actress, icon, muse, and inspiration, Marilyn Monroe has too often been reduced to the image of a sex symbol, overshadowing her talent for comedy.
+Through this incredible exhibition, you will discover the full extent of her skills and the finesse of her acting through her cult roles!

 Dates: April 8 to July 26, 2026